- 4 Bedrooms

 - Villa

-A ideal fit for up to eight guests, the freshly modernized Two-Bedroom Oceanfront Villa comes with plenty of space so you and your family can stretch out and relax after a long day on the beach.
+A ideal fit for up to eight guests, the freshly remodeled Two-Bedroom Oceanfront Villa comes with plenty of space so you and your family can stretch out and relax after a long day on the beach.
 You will appreciate the completely upgraded living room, kitchen, king bed, queen bed, two sleeper couches, room amenities, and luxury services that make it feel like home.
 Take a virtual tour to start your vacation.

 About the Area